 - i.
-Provide guarantee for risk assets; - ii.
+Provide guarantee for risk assets of Participating Financial Institutions; - ii.
 Render advisory services for financial and business development; - iii.
 Invest surplus funds in government securities; - iv.
 Partake in other investments as may be approved by the CBN; - v.
 Provide technical assistance to lenders and borrowers on credit and business development; - vi.
-Maintain and operate various types of accounts with banks in Nigeria; - vii.
-Engage in recovery of the guaranteed sum from defaulting borrowers post claims payment; and viii.
+Maintain and operate various types of accounts with banks in Nigeria; and - vii.
 Other activities as may be prescribed by the CBN from time to time.